How an outlet for Bipolar disorder turned into a life’s passion…

 Interestingly, the very mental illness that ravaged his life also seemed to be what ignited his creativity and unique views on what's considered beautiful and why they're considered as such.
 Upon researching the history of the disorder and the famously afflicted victims, he noticed that many of the most creative people in history were linked to a Bipolar diagnosis.
 From Ernest Hemingway to Vincent Van Gogh---from Kurt Cobain to Jackson Pollock, Joshua realized that his greatest weakness had the potential ability to change the world.
 After years of practicing his craft via a constant obsession with painting and creating pieces that he hoped would present to the world the physical manifestations of his unique visual outlook that were crafted by his emotions, Blankinship felt comfortable sharing his work.
 The reception from the general public, others who suffered from Bipolar, and the art world was electric.
 Sales and requests for pieces surged.
 Joshua was asked to display his work in multiple solo and group exhibitions.
 Other established artists began attempts to replicate his style.
 And since, the subsequent momentum and excitement for his work has only escalated.
 It was this overwhelming popularity and demand that birthed the "Impressivism" movement---a term created by an artist friend who deemed that Joshua's work was a modern mix of "Impressionism" and "Expressionism."
 This title, along with the past artistic movements that Joshua's work molds in a uniquely modern way, seems to provide the perfect description of the vibrant colors and varying textures that are present in each Joshua Blankinship Original.

-Personal life: Joshua is married to a beautiful wife, Rachel.
-They have 2 children together and reside in Medina, TN.
+Personal life: Joshua is married to his beautiful wife, Rachel.
+They have 2 children and 2 crazy puppers.
+They reside in Medina, TN.